GrumpsCat/listed/content/projects/pel.md

 summary: "A study of a selected topic from the Peloponnesian War."
 ---

-## What were World Events in context to the Peloponnesian War
+## What were World Events in context to the Peloponnesian War?

 The century from 500 to 400 BCE was one of the most dynamic periods in world history.
 While the Peloponnesian War reshaped Greece, other civilizations experienced their own transformations in philosophy, statecraft, art, and imperial expansion.
 This timeline shows how the conflict between Athens and Sparta fits into a broader world full of creativity and upheaval.